ivanov/vim-ipython/README.rst

   starting with "Known issue: to enable the use of arrow keys..." in the ``get_doc_buffer`` function.

+- @fholgado's update to ``minibufexpl.vim`` that is up on GitHub will always put the cursor in the minibuf after sending a command when ``monitor_subchannel`` is set.
+This is a bug in minibufexpl.vim and the workaround is described in vim-ipython issue #7.

 ------
 Thanks
 ------
 * @MinRK for guiding me through the IPython kernel manager protocol.

 *Bugs*

 * @nakamuray and @tcheneau for reporting and providing a fix for when vim is compiled without a gui (#1)
 * @unpingco for reporting Windows bugs (#3,#4)
 * @simon-b for terminal vim arrow key issue (#5)